ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/_next-steps.md

 ---
 next_step_guidance: >
-    Thank you for completing this learning path on how to run a LLM chatbot on an Arm based server.
-You might be interested in learning how to run a NLP sentiment analysis model on Arm based server.
+    Thank you for completing this learning path on how to run a LLM chatbot on an Arm-based server.
+You might be interested in learning how to run a NLP sentiment analysis model on an Arm-based server.

 recommended_path: "/learning-paths/servers-and-cloud-computing/nlp-hugging-face/"